 Priory Veterinary Group Terms & Conditions of Business

-It is normal procedure for clients to settle their account at the time of consultation or treament.
+It is normal procedure for clients to settle their account at the time of consultation or treatment.
 An invoice or statement will be sent to clients after a horse/farm/home visit which is due for settlement upon receipt.
-Failure to make payment within 28 days may result in the matter being referred to our debt collecting agents, P&J CDS, whose charges will be added to and payable with the invoice debt.
+Failure to make payment after reminders have been sent may result in the matter being referred to a debt collecting agency whose charges will be added to and payable within the invoice debt.
 Returned cheques or payment not honoured may incur charges.
 If, for any reason, you are unable to settle your account, please raise the matter with a member of staff as soon as possible.